Semi-device-dependent blind quantum tomography: Numerical results

-The SDT algorithm goes beyond existing IHT algorithms for the de-mixing problem of low-rank matrices in that it additionally allows to exploit a sparse mixtures.
+The SDT algorithm goes beyond existing IHT algorithms for the de-mixing problem of low-rank matrices in that it additionally allows one to exploit a sparse mixture.
 We demonstrate that this yields a drastic and practically important improvement in the number of measurement required for the reconstruction.

 To this end, we draw signal instances $X = \xi \otimes \rho$ at random from $\Omega^{n,d}_{s,r}$.
 We use four qubit pure states $\rho = \ketbra\psi\psi$ with $r=1$ and $d=16$, where $\ket\psi$ is drawn uniformly (Haar) random from the complex $\ell_2$-norm sphere.
 The calibration vector $\xi \in \RR^n$ with $n=10$ has a support of size $s=3$ drawn uniformly from the set of all $\binom{n}{s}$ possible supports.
 The non-vanishing entries of $\xi$ are normal distributed with unit variance.
 The measurements are drawn at random from the $\operatorname{GUE}$ ensemble as defined above with a varying number of observables $m$.